phpfunk/alfred-spotify-controls/README.md

-spot help     ::  Open this help file spot dev      ::  My info spot clear    ::  Clears any artwork cache from you HDD
+spot help     ::  Open this help file spot dev      ::  My info spot clear    ::  Clears any artwork cache from you HDD spot update   ::  Gets the last 5 releases of the extension, enter to install, ctrl+enter to view release

 Commands that also send a notification spot now      ::  Current track name, artist, album and duration (can also use i or current)